JiachengLiu00/SwASUE/README.md

 ## Citation

-This Repository makes use of the repository: [SCAN]([https://github.com/wvangansbeke/Unsupervised-Classification]) Please consider citing their work and ours:
+This Repository makes use of the repository: [SCAN](https://github.com/wvangansbeke/Unsupervised-Classification) Please consider citing their work:

 ```bibtex
 @inproceedings{vangansbeke2020scan,